brightmart/bert_language_understanding/README.md

 it will print loss during training,  and print f1 score for each epoch during validation.

-##  TODO
+##  TODO List
+1.fix a bug in Transformer [IMPORTANT,recruit a team member and need a merge request]

+2.support sentence pair task [IMPORTANT,recruit a team member and need a merge request]

+3.add pre-train task of next sentence prediction [IMPORTANT,recruit a team member and need a merge request]

+4.need a data set for sentiment analysis or text classification in english [IMPORTANT,recruit a team member and need a merge request]

-1.special handle first token [cls] as input and classification [DONE]
+5.special handle first token [cls] as input and classification [DONE]

-2.position embedding is not shared between with pretrain and fine-tuning yet. since here on pre-train stage length is
+6.position embedding is not shared between with pre-train and fine-tuning yet. since here on pre-train stage length may

 shorter than fine-tuning stage.

-3.pre-train with fine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
+7.pre-train with fine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
 [DONE]

-4.learning rate should be smaller when fine-tuning.
-[None]
+8.learning rate should be smaller when fine-tuning.
+[Done]

-5.support sentence pair task.

 ## Problems Need to be Solved
 1. [top problem currently]